santiagosayshey/DigiBrain/content/Computer Science/Computer Networks & Applications/Notes/Network Delays.md

 | <center>Processing Delay</center>   | The time taken by a network device (e.g., router, switch) to process a packet.                                                                                                                                                                                                           | Depends on device and packet complexity     |

 > [!idea]+ Data Size vs Transfer Speed
 > It's also very important to note the difference between **Data Size** vs **Transfer Speed** when computing delays.
-> - When we talk about a file size, we talking in terms of a binary scale.
+> - When we talk about a file size, we are talking in terms of a binary scale.
 E.g. 10GB is $10\times1024\times1024\times1024\,Bytes$
 > - When we talk about transfer speed, we are using SI units.
 E.g. 10GB/s is $10\times1000\times1000\times1000\,Bytes/s$
 > - To convert $Bytes$ into $Bits$, we multiply by $8$